Luuk-Axians/enableAzureB2bIntegrationSharePoint/README.md

 None, the script will check if the required modules are installed and if not it will install them for you.

+# Running the Script

+1. Open PowerShell as an administrator.
+2. Download the script to your machine.
+3. Replace `YourTenantName` in the $adminURL with the name of your tenant.
+4. Run the script by typing `.\enableAzureB2BforSharepoint.ps1` and pressing Enter.
+5. Type `get-SPOTenant` to get a list of all the SharePoint Online Tenant Properties.
+You should see the `EnableAzureADB2BIntegration` property set to `True`.

 ## 📚 Script Breakdown
 1. Install SharePoint Online Management Shell:
 This part of the script checks if the "Microsoft.Online.SharePoint.PowerShell" module is installed.
 If it's not, it installs the module for the current user.